 The big-budget movie production sees 24-year-old Keschav from Teluk Intan making his debut in an international Kollywood film.
 The romantic comedy is produced by DNS Movie Production Pte.
 Ltd. with their local partner, DNS Movie Production Sdn.
 Bhd.
 KaKaKaPo, a Tamil movie which will help promote Perak as a tourist destination, is expected to hit the silver screen later in the year.

-Note: An edited version of this article [Short but Sweet] was published on 5th September, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Short but Sweet] was published on 5th September, 2015, in The Malay Mail.